 There’s a variety of cat diapers to choose from.
 Here’s an overview of the different kinds:

-- Disposables: You use them once and then throw them in the trash afterward.
-Disposable cat diapers are pricey.
+- Disposable diapers: You use them once and then throw them in the trash afterward.
+Disposable cat diapers are less economical but super convenient.

-- Cloth diapers: Reusable diapers have an outer fabric shell that you can wash and reuse.
+- Reusable cloth diaper: A reusable cloth diaper has an outer fabric shell that you can wash and reuse.
 Most come with an inside pocket for an absorbent liner.
 Liners come as disposable or washable.
 Cloth diapers cost more upfront than disposables but are a better value over time.
 They’re also better for the environment.

 - Belly wrap band: These don’t cover your kitty’s butt and, instead, only catch urine.
-They’re a great alternative to cats suffering from urinary incontinence.
+They’re a great alternative for an incontinent senior cat.

 Health and hygiene tips